Welcome to Hāpara Highlights Follow

 Introduction to Highlights

-Highlights has three ways to view student browsing, so you can see the information that best supports your teaching.
+Highlights has three ways to view student browsing:

-Current Screens also displays individual tiles for each student in your class and shows screenshots of what students are actively looking at.
-This view is helpful for quickly seeing what each student is currently viewing.
+- Current Screens also displays individual Student Tiles for each student in your class.
+But this view shows screenshots of what students are actively looking at.

-Activity Viewer shows a near-real-time summary of the browsing activity for all of the learners in your class.
-It’s a great way to understand what your class is doing as a whole.
+- Activity Viewer shows a near-real-time summary of the browsing activity for your class as a whole.

 Getting started with Highlights

-Once the Highlights Extension is installed, to access Highlights you should:
+Once the Highlights extension is installed, follow these steps to access Highlights:

-- Log into Hāpara using your school issued Google account
+1. Log into Hāpara using your school-issued Google account.

-- Select the class you wish to view
+2. Select the class you want to view.

-- The Highlights Browser Tabs view will open by default.
+3. The Browser Tabs view will open by default.

-If students are online, and you are within school hours, you should be able to see their browsing activity right away.
+If students are online, and you are within school hours, you will be able to see their browsing activity right away.

 Highlights updates automatically to show you students’ browsing in near-real time.
 How quickly Highlights updates will depend on your network bandwidth and how Highlights has been set up by your network administrator. |